Valuation

 Comparing a company to its main competitors, or at the very least those that run similar operations, is necessary to estimate the comparable process.

-Value variations between similar businesses may give a business opportunity.
-Since this shows the stock is cheap, it may be bought and held onto until the value increases.
+Value variations between similar businesses may create a business opportunity.
+Since this shows that the stock is cheap, it may be bought and held until its value increases.

 If the contrary is true, there may be a chance to short the stock or set up one's portfolio to benefit from a decrease in its price.

-Analysts can also examine how a company's margin levels compare to understand better how it stacks up against competitors.
+Analysts can also examine a company's margin levels to better understand how it compares to competitors.

 An activist investor would argue that a company with averages below those of its rivals is poised for a turnaround and should see a value increase in the future.